-Make sure you keep your hard cheeses away from moisture and heat and keep an eye out for mold.
+Make sure you keep your hard cheeses away from moisture and heat, and keep an eye out for mold.

 Signs Your Hard Cheese Has Gone Bad

 The most obvious sign that your hard cheese is spoiling is when it starts to develop mold.
 However, this doesn’t mean you have to throw the entire hard cheese out.
 You can simply cut the parts that have mold and keep the rest of the hard cheese.
-Make sure to cut not only the part with mold but an extra inch, to make sure no part of the spoiled cheese is left behind so that you don’t accidentally consume something that could harm you.
+Make sure to cut not only the part with mold but an extra inch to make sure no part of the spoiled cheese is left behind so that you don’t accidentally consume something that could harm you.

 If you have a container or a bag with grated or shredded hard cheese and you spot some mold in there, then you should throw out all of the cheese because it is hard to make sure you found all the mold.

 Hard cheese can also become drier and darker over time.
-This doesn’t necessarily mean the hard cheese has gone bad, but the texture and the taste of those sections won’t be as tasty and pleasant to eat like the rest of the cheese.
+This doesn’t necessarily mean the hard cheese has gone bad, but the texture and the taste of those sections won’t be as tasty and pleasant to eat as the rest of the cheese.

 If your hard cheese starts smelling off, it’s time to throw it out.

 How To Store Hard Cheese